-Mount Desert Island's campgrounds offer sites on the edge, overlooking the park's beautiful waterways. open from May 25 through September 5.
+Mount Desert Island's campgrounds offer sites overlooking the park's beautiful waterways.

+Harbor, is open from May 22 through October 14.
 Camping is \$30 a night for drive-up sites or \$22 a night for the many walk-in sites.
 These two campgrounds provide restrooms with cold running water (but no shower facilities), picnic tables, fire rings, dump stations and centrally located amphitheaters for evening ranger programs.
 Designated campsites can accommodate RVs up to 35 feet long, but neither campground has utility hookups.
-Public showers and camping supply stores are located within half a mile of campgrounds.
-Located three miles south of Winter Harbor about 50 miles from Mount Desert Island, Schoodic Woods Campground is open May 25 until October 10.
-The site will feature hiking and biking trails as well as electric and water hookups for RVs.
-Reservations can be made for all three campgrounds six months in advance.
+Public showers and camping supply stores are located within half a mile of camparounds.
+Located three miles south of Winter Harbor about 50 miles from Mount Desert Island, Schoodic Woods Campground is open May 22 until October 13.
+The site features hiking and biking trails, as well as electric and water hookups for RVs Reservations can be made for all three campgrounds six months in advance.
 For more information or to make reservations, please call (877) 444-6777 or visit recreation.gov.
-The park maintains five lean-to shelters (which can accommodate up to six people) at Duck Harbor Campground, open May 15 to October 15, on pristine Isle au Haut.
-Facilities include a picnic table, a fire ring, a portable toilet and a hand pump for drinking water.
-Reservations are required and must be submitted in person at park headquarters or be postmarked April 1 or later.
-There is a \$25 special-use permit fee.
+The park maintains five lean-to shelters (which can accommodate up to six people) at Duck Harbor Campground, open May 15 to October 15, on pristine Isle au Haut, Facilities include a picnic table, a fire ring, a portable toilet and a hand pump for drinking water.
+Reservations are required and can be made online starting April 1.
+There is a \$20 special-use permit fee.
 No dogs are allowed in the campground.
-Mail applications to: Acadia National Park, Isle au Haut Reservations, P.O.
-Box 177, Bar Harbor, ME 04609; (207) 288-3338.
-Applications are available for download at nps.gov/acad.
+This campground is very popular; reserve early.
+For more information, call (207) 288-3338 or visit recreation.gov.
 A visit to Acadia gives kids a chance to get back to nature and learn about plant and animal life, living history and the wonders of the ecosystem.
 At the same time, they're able to gain a better appreciation of the role rangers play in keeping America's parks preserved for generations to come.
 Here's a helpful rundown of some fun ways kids can get involved.
-CHECK OUT A VISITOR CENTER Stop at the Hulls Cove Visitor Center to sign up for a children's program with a park ranger: explore a pond, listen to a story, try field research or unearth some of Acadia's best-kept geological secrets.
 BECOME A JUNIOR RANGER Kids of all ages can become Junior Rangers by completing the activities in the Junior Ranger booklet, which is available at the visitor center.
-Then, they join one or two ranger-led programs or walks to receive a Junior Ranger patch.
 VISIT THE NATURE CENTER Check out displays and learn about climate change through interactive exhibits.